Equestrian Pension and Payroll

 Where can I get more advice about pensions?

-I think I pay below the National Minimum Wage, can I still use your services?
+I think I pay below the National Minimum Wage, can I still use The service?

-We will provide monthly payslips and unless you pay your employees weekly, you should pay the stated monthly net pay via the method agreed with your employees.
+You will be provided monthly payslips and unless you pay your employees weekly, you should pay the stated monthly net pay via the method agreed with your employees.